srykov/Pixel-Art/README.md

 * using jQuery's DOM manipulation and traversal methods
 * declaring functions and attaching them to DOM objects as Event Listeners

+## Getting Started
+To try The Pixel Art Maker out:
+* Download the source code
+* Open index.html in your browser.
+* Select grid size & your favorite color.
+And then start clicking!

 ## Contributing

 This repository is the finished code for _my_  Pixel Art project.
 Therefore, I will  most likely will not accept pull requests.